dimple1024/100DaysofDSAlgo/README.md

 # 100DaysofDSAlgo

-This is a part of my effort to get my hands better at Recursion,Backtracking and Dynamic Programming primarily.
+This is a part of my effort to get myself better at Recursion,Backtracking and Dynamic Programming primarily.
 I have started with solving the problems from Cracking the Coding Interview.
 I will continue to explore more interesting problems , depending on how comfortable I get with these topics after going through all the problem statements from CTCI.

 I will be uploading all the approaches ranging from the naive to the most efficient approach that comes to my mind.
 Better approaches to a solution are most welcome.